 Check spam/junk for the password reset emails

 As above, one of the most common reasons the email won't be delivered is because you're using the wrong email address.
 Another common reason is that these emails go to your spam/junk folder, so do be sure to check there.
+If you have requested a verification code several times, bear in mind that only the most recent code will be valid.
+This is especially important as the email with the verification code might get delivered with a delay, so make sure to give it enough time before requesting a new code.

 Check the link in the password reset email